davidgev86/SaaSKnowledgeBase/replit.md

 - Articles table with rich content, category associations, and public/private visibility
 - Categories table for organizing articles
 - Analytics tables for tracking views, searches, and article feedback
+- Article revisions table for version history with complete article snapshots
 - Sessions table for authentication session persistence

 **Relationships**: The schema uses foreign key constraints with cascade deletes to maintain referential integrity.
 Articles belong to categories and knowledge bases, analytics are tied to articles.